What If You Suspect a Will Was Tampered With?

 - Undue Influence: Undue influence occurs when someone improperly pressures a vulnerable person into changing their will.
 It is a very factual argument and is grounds to challenge a will, Frankel says.
 One common example of undue influence is when a caregiver coerces an aging person who is highly reliant on them to adjust their will to the caregiver’s benefit.
 “And they’re afraid to do anything different because they’re afraid they won’t be taken care of,” Frankel says.
 Undue influence can occur at the hands of a caregiver, family member or anyone who may have been able to influence the decedent while they were alive.

-- Lack of Capacity: Under Georgia law, a will that was altered after your loved one lost the legal capacity to reasonably understand the consequences of their actions is not valid.
+- Lack of Capacity: Under Georgia state law, a will that was altered after your loved one lost the legal capacity to reasonably understand the consequences of their actions is not valid.
 “Lack of capacity is not that stringent a test,” Frankel notes.
 They must understand generally what they own, who they’re related to, and be able to articulate a disposition scheme: “Here’s what I own, here’s who’s naturally related to me, and here’s what I want them to get,” he explains.

 - Outright Fraud and Forgery: You can contest a will on the grounds that it is fake or some of its contents have been unlawfully altered by another party.
 “Someone did something that changed it, either by forging the signature or changing a provision,” Frankel explains.
 “And frankly, with today’s digital technology, you can make a fake document look pretty good.”